lsac/apama-solace-sample/README.md

 - connectionId-spring.xml
 - connectionId-spring.properties

-The property file has all the custom settings and values in each use case.
+The JMS property file has all the custom settings and values in each use case.

 ```properties
 connectionFactory.jndiName.solace=/jms/cf/apama